 The name of Eckart Witzigmann is a quality parameter outside the culinary world, also: for example, the International Eckart Witzigmann Award.
 The ‘ECKART‘ has been awarded since 2004.
 The award, wich is presented by the Witzigmann Academy, honors outstanding individuals in the field of ‘Excellent CulinaryArt, Innovation’, ‘Creative Responsibility’ and ‘Culture of Living.
-For the first time, 2017, the ECKART was endowed with € 50,000 of prize money for each category, to reflect the prestige and importance of the award among top international culinary prizes.
+For the first time, 2017, the ECKART was endowed with € 50,000 of prize money, to reflect the prestige and importance of the award among top international culinary prizes.
 The coveted prize has previously been awarded to HRH Prince Charles of Wales, Günther Grass, Tommy Ungerer, Ferran Adrià, Alain Ducasse, Joël Robuchon, Marc Haeberlin, and Dieter Kosslick, among others.

 Personalities have been honoured with the ECKART who have performed a great service for cooking and dining culture in a particular way.